Alexandar Georgiev's Potential Trade Return Impacted by Past Goalie Deals

 Suitor #2: San Jose Sharks

-Another name floating around has been the Sharks’ Kevin Lablanc.
+Another name floating around has been the Sharks’ Kevin Labanc.
 The 24-year-old winger is enjoying a 25-point campaign following his breakout season last year.
 With Martin Jones struggling mightily and Aaron Dell serving as the temporary starter, Georgiev would be an excellent fit for the Sharks.
 However, a young roster player who’s averaging 0.53 points-per-game is quite the return, even if it’s for a future starter.

 Should the two sides trend away from a one-for-one deal, Dylan Gambrell may be the most fitting name amongst the Sharks system.
 The 23-year-old forward has enjoyed plenty of success at the AHL level, averaging 0.89 points-per-game.
 He played in 30 games with the Sharks this season, logging two goals, four assists, 19 shots, and an average time-on-ice of 10:48.
 His numbers certainly don’t jump off the page, but he fits the bill as a potential roster player, especially for the Rangers’ weak wing depth.